mgroves/GtkSignage/CONTRIBUTING.md

 > ### Legal Notice
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

 If you are contributing a bug fix, just go on ahead and submit a PR and I'll review it as soon as I can.
-Please submit at least one automated test to demonstrate the bug as well.
+And automated test to demonstrate the bug would be appreciated as well.

 If you want to contribute a new feature, formatting, code refactoring, or any other non-trivial changes, please first create an issue and discuss it.